Pratyaksh777/HostelManagementSystem/README.md

 # HostelManagementSystem
-## GUI Based Java application for hostilities and university staff using MySQL for leave and complain management.
+<h3>GUI Based Java application for hostilities and university staff using MySQL for leave and complain management.</h3>

 ## Main Features